theCampel/TimeCapsule/README.md

 One of the main features of the story was Apple’s Vision Pros.
 They’re the combination of Virtual Reality (VR) and Augmented Reality (AR) headsets, with a dial to switch from the augmented real world (imagine you’re in the real world with a YouTube video in your peripheral) to a fully virtual one (where the Youtube video is now playing like a cinema and all around you could be the arctic).

-I don’t imagine them to be wildly different from the product they first announced only 3 months ago (a 3D-generated image is available in the repo of what I expect them to look like in the future).
+I don’t imagine them to be wildly different from the product they first announced only 3 months ago (a 3D AI-generated image is available in the repo of what I expect them to look like in the future).
 The difference is I expect them to be wildly more popular by 2030.
 By then, I expect the headset, and similar headsets, to be where the iPhone was in 2012.
 Society was only halfway through the transition from actual caller phones (think BlackBerrys) to smartphones.
 In the same way, most people will still be opting for their iPhone for most use cases in 2030.

 But the early adopters (like myself in 2030) and the early majority will utilise the headset for what it’s capable of.
 I’ve long believed this technology was the future (thanks to Ready Player One), but seeing one of the tech giants throw their glove in the ring only further solidified my belief.